Admissions Committee for Ph.D.

 Please note:

-The Graduate School will take care of your candidacy only when all the necessary documents are submitted in the above two ways, and we will be able to handle candidates who will submit their candidacy until the published deadline.
+The Graduate School will take care of your candidacy only when all the necessary documents are submitted in the above two ways, and we will be able to handle candidates who submit their candidacy until the published deadline.

 If you cannot go directly to the Graduate School offices, you can send a printed copy to: Graduate School of Medicine, Faculty of Medicine Building, Room 211, Tel Aviv University, Ramat Aviv, Tel - Aviv 6997801